Zemdalk/zemdalk.github.io/_posts/2022-01-15-Big Potential.md

 - Indeed, their research found that a team on which each person was merely average in their individual abilities but possessed a collective intelligence would continually exhibit higher success rates than a team of individual geniuses.
 (19)

 - In other words, connecting with high-potential people dramatically increases your likelihood of high-potential outcomes.
 (22)

+- Big Potential is about gaining a competitive advantage not by limiting others' success rates, but by raising them.
+(29)